pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ###Using standard PPM output (trainer port)
 The multiprotocol TX module can be used on any TX with a trainer port.

-Channels order is AETR by default but can be changed in the source code.
+Channels order is AETR by default but can be changed in the _Config.h.

-The protocol selection is done via a dip switch or a rotary dip switch for access to up to 15 different protocols.
+The protocol selection is done via a dip switch or a rotary dip switch.

 ![Screenshot](http://media.digikey.com/photos/Grayhill%20Photos/94HBB16T_sml.jpg)

+You can access to up to 15 different protocols and associated settings.

+Settings per selection are located in _Config.h:
+ - Protocol and type: many main protocols have variants
+ - RX Num: number your different RXs and make sure only one model will react to the commands
+ - Power: High or low, enables to lower the power setting of your TX (indoor for example).
+ - Option: -127..+127 allowing to set specific protocol options.
+Like for Hubsan to set the video frequency.
+ - Autobind: Yes or No. At the model selection (or power applied to the TX) a bind sequence will be initiated

 ###Using a serial output
 The multiprotocol TX module takes full advantage of being used on a Turnigy 9X, 9XR, 9XR Pro, Taranis, 9Xtreme, AR9X, ... running [er9x or ersky9X](https://github.com/MikeBland/mbtx/tree/next).
 (A version for OpenTX is being looked at)